Lumba Sumba Pass Trek

 Answer: Yes sure.
 Provide us with your flight details.
 Our agent will come to pick you up at Kathmandu international airport.

-Question: Do I need the experience to do Lumba Sumba pass trek?
+Question: Do I need an experience to accomplish Lumba Sumba pass trek?

-Question: What kind of accommodation can I expect on Lumba Sumba pass trekking?
+Question: What kind of accommodation and food can I expect on Lumba Sumba pass trekking?

-Answer: During the trek, the cook at the guest house prepares a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, rice, bread, soups, and seasonal vegetables.
+Likewise, our professional cook will prepare a delicious range of mostly vegetarian meals for you.
+Such as Pasta, tuna bakes, noodles, potatoes, eggs, rice, bread, soups, and seasonal vegetables along this camping outdoor.

-Question: What opportunities will I have for a shower along with Lumba Sumba passes tent trek?
+Question: Will I have a shower along with Lumba Sumba passes tent trek?

-Answer: If you are going on a full board camping trek, we do provide you hot water bucket, and you will take a bucket shower.
+Answer: We do provide you hot water in a small bucket, and you will take a bucket shower.

-Question: How do I get drinking water on Lumba Sumba pass treks?
+Question: How do I get drinking water on treks?

-Answer: As you go over Lumba Sumba adventure hikes, we provide aqua tablets to purify the normal water.
-Normal water is available often at every village’s local tap or on the mountainside en route.
-Ask your guide every morning and then get updates about drinking water stations.
+Answer: We provide aqua tablets to purify the normal water.
+Normal water is available often at every village’s local tap or on the streams along the journey.
+Ask your guide every morning and get to know about drinking water stations.

-Question: Can I charge my digital camera or other batteries on my trip?
+Question: Can I charge my mobile phone or digital camera battery on my trip?

-Answer: There are very few charging stations along the route.
-But you often get more chances to charge a battery.
-We recommend you bring an extra pair in case.
-Remember to bring your adapters!
-An extra battery will be recommended.
+Answer: There are very few charging stations along the route on your camping journey.
+But you have a rare chance to charge a phone or digital camera battery.
+We recommend you bring an extra pair in case and remember to bring your adapters!

 Question: Are there any communication facilities on the short Lumba Sumba pass camping trek?